-Ramen vs Chuka Soba vs Shina Soba: What is the difference?
+Ramen vs Chuka Soba vs Shina Soba: What’s the Difference?

-There are 3 different given names for the shops that offer Ramen noodles in Japan.
-They are Ramen-ya (ラーメン屋), Chuka Soba-ya (中華そば屋), and Shina Soba-ya (支那そば屋).
+There are three different names for the shops that offer Ramen noodles in Japan.
+They are Ramen-Ya (ラーメン屋), Chuka Soba-Ya (中華そば屋), and Shina Soba-Ya (支那そば屋).

-To get straight to the point, Ramen, Chuka Soba, and Shina Soba are actually the same thing.
-The reason why there are 3 different given names for Ramen shops in Japan comes from the difference of the periods when each of them started being used.
+To get straight to the point, Ramen, Chuka Soba, and Shina Soba are all the same.
+The reason why the three different names for Ramen shops exist in Japan derives from the difference in the period when each originated.